Updated 18 July 2020

 WhatsApp groups in Selling

-The Parish Council has consistently liaised with Swale Borough Council, who have responsibility for the management of Perry Wood ,and our Local Policing Team from Kent Police.
+The Parish Council consistently liaises with Swale Borough Council, who have responsibility for the management of Perry Wood, about this behaviour.
+We are represented at the Perry Wood Management Steering Group.
+We always report every incident of anti-social behaviour, crime and any other relevant incident of public concern to Kent Police and our Local Policing Team.
 A Police Report is provided to the each Parish Council meeting and included in the minutes.
+We strongly encourage our residents to report any suspected unlawful or anti-social behaviour to Police either through the non-emergency 101 facility or Report an incident to Kent Police online.

 Don't get scammed